HeidiTran/Cheatsheets/scikit-learn.md

 '''
 @test_size: proportion of the test split (default is 0.25)
-@random_state: controls the shuffling applied to the data before the split -> same val produce the same split
+@random_state: controls the shuffling applied to the data before the split -> Setting the random state will give the same split every time the same value is entered.
+It will look random, but the algo used is deterministic and the output will be consistent.
+To get truly random results that change every time you run, set random_state to None
 '''
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 0)
 ```